⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Communication Services | Internet Content & Information

-Non-advertising revenue from Android, Chrome, devices, and YouTube subscriptions.
+Revenue from ads, Android, Chrome, devices, YouTube, and subscriptions.

 Google Cloud